agrawal-khushboo/Multi-object-detection/Readme.md

 The file contains two files which are

 * trained_weights.h5 - They are trained weights which is used for evaluation and prediction
-* yolov2weights.h5 - The weights are used to assign the pretrained weights for training the networl
+* yolov2weights.h5 - The weights are used to assign the pretrained weights for training the network.

 * **Test set*